FUN FOR FAMILIES

-A forty-four acre park featuring a cascading waterfall (amount of water varies by rainfall) and two hiking paths of 1.75 and 2.25 miles.
+A forty-four acre park featuring a cascading waterfall (amount of water can vary significantly by local rain patterns) and two hiking paths of 1.75 and 2.25 miles.

 Directions : from Columbus, go east on SR 46 about 8.5 miles to CR 925 E (on the right) and turn right.
 The road will turn sharply left, becoming CR 200 N. Follow this road about 2.2 miles to CR 1140 E (on the left just before the creek) and turn left.
 Go about 0.4 mile to the parking lot on the left.